bikeshaving/crank/website/documents/index.md

-Rather than forcing developers to work with increasingly convoluted reactive solutions and bespoke templating languages, Crank.js uses the platform.
-It is a dedication to the web, to the promise of an accessible and inclusive medium for self-expression and commerce, built on the thesis that simpler code is how we’ll push the frontier.

 Crank.js is the most “Just JavaScript” framework out there.
 A bold claim, but here some plain facts.
 1. All Crank Components are “Just JavaScript” functions.
 But not just regular functions.
 Components can also be defined with async functions for working with promises, and generator functions for working with local state.
 2. Crank supports JSX-based rendering.
 Don’t think JSX is “Just JavaScript” enough?
 Crank ships with a ``` jsx`` ``` tagged template function which does the basically the same thing.